Aaronchoo/notes/cs241/lec9.md

 ### Derivations

-> The application of production rules is called a derivation; ie.e from some initial form, we apply a production rule to obtain the next form.
+> The application of production rules is called a **derivation**; ie.e from some initial form, we apply a production rule to obtain the next form.
 The symbol $\Rightarrow$ means "derives".

 - $\alpha \Rightarrow \beta$ means $\beta$ can be derived from $\alpha$ by the application of one production rule
 - $\alpha \Rightarrow^k \beta$ means $\beta$ can be derived from $\alpha$ by the application of $k$ production rules